 Although the railway line that runs between Dereham and Wymondham is no longer connected to the National Rail Network, it has nonetheless been retained, and is now operated as a heritage tourist line by the Mid-Norfolk Railway Preservation Trust.

-Three bedroom houses in this handsome country town may be bought from around £155,000.
+Dereham is one of Norfolk's cheapest towns with regard to property, Three bedroom houses in this handsome location may be bought from around £155,000.

 Diss is a bustling market town close to the Suffolk border.
-It lies on the banks of a large lake amidst lovely countryside.
-The town itself is picturesque with numerous old and interesting buildings including beautiful timber framed buildings dating from the 16th century, and a Grade II listed Corn Hall.
+It lies on the banks of a large lake amidst beautiful countryside.
+The town itself is picturesque with numerous old and interesting buildings including some striking timber framed buildings dating from the 16th century, and a Grade II listed Corn Hall.

 Downham Market was once famous for its horse fairs and its butter market.
 Lying on the edge of the Fens, on the banks of the Great Ouse River, 11 miles south of King's Lynn, and 39 miles west of Norwich, Downham Market is an interesting old town, with some notable buldings.
-The town holds a twice weekly market on Fridays and Saturdays on the town hall car park, and this regular event stretches back across the centuries, and underlines the importance this little town has to the rural economy of the surrounding countryside.
+The town holds a twice weekly market on Fridays and Saturdays on the town hall car park, and this regular event stretches back across the centuries, and underlines the importance of this little town within the rural economy of the surrounding countryside.
 The local senior school teaches students up to sixth form, and serves a wide local area.
-Downham Market railway station provides a direct link to London's King's Cross station (one hour and thirty one minutes approx.) making it a viable commuter location.
+Downham Market railway station provides a direct link to London's King's Cross station, approximately one hour and thirty one minutes away, making it a viable commuter location.

 Fakenham is a market town on the banks of the River Wensum, lying approximately 19 miles north east of King's Lynn, and 25 miles north west of Norwich.
 The largest town in North Norfolk, Fakenham offers a good range of facilities which are shared with the villages and hamlets in the surrounding countryside.These include schools through to sixth form, a horse racing course, a superbowl, a cinema, a wide range of shops, and a gasworks museum.
 Fakenham is situated close to both Holkham Hall and the Royal Sandringham Estate.